udo-munk/z80pack/doc/README-asm.txt

         -fb -> binary file
         -fm -> binary file with Mostek header
-        -fh -> Intel hex
+        -fh -> Intel HEX

-The default is Intel hex now, in earlier versions it was Mostek binary, but this format is not used much anymore.
+The default is Intel HEX now, in earlier versions it was Mostek binary, but this format is not used much anymore.
-For z80sim produce Mostek binary or Intel hex files, it cannot load binary files that don't include the load address.
+For z80sim use Mostek binary or Intel HEX files, it cannot load binary files that don't include the load address.

 Option s: